Jay Thakkar

-Jay Thakkar is an Indian Film Actor working in the Bollywood Film Industry since 2004.
-He is primarily known for his acting in Bollywood movies such as Bhool Chuk Maaf alongside Rajkummar Rao and Kapkapiii alongside Shreyas Talpade and Tusshar Kapoor, both of which were released on the same day, 23rd May 2025.
-His performance in Bhool Chuk Maaf earned praise for his comic timing and screen presence, while in Kapkapiii, he was appreciated for holding his ground and delivering humour alongside senior co-stars.
+Jay Thakkar is an Indian film actor.
+He is primarily known for his acting in Bollywood movies such as Bhool Chuk Maaf alongside Rajkummar Rao and Kapkapiii alongside Shreyas Talpade and Tusshar Kapoor.

-Media outlets highlighted this back-to-back release as a rare occurrence and a significant milestone in his acting career.

 He is also known for playing primary roles in series like UP65 Season 1 & 2, Ek Duje Ke Vaaste 2, Laakhon Me Ek, Laagi Tujhse Lagan and India's first silent comedy show - Gutur Gu season 1 & 2.